ArneDefauw/BERT_NER/README.md

 On gpu (GeForce RTX 2080 Titan), we obtain an inference speed of 12 000 tokens/s, while on cpu this drops to 660 tokens/s (6 threads, batch size of 32 sentences).

-This script will create a file *results* in the output folder with the NER results in the BIO scheme.
+The *test.py* script will create a file *results* in the output folder with the NER results in the BIO scheme.

 F.e.: